sengsgx/sengsgx/seng_runtime/README.md

 Furthermore, you have to ensure that all traffic is routed through the SENG Server host (gateway), e.g., via combination of standard `ip route` routing rules and `iptables` DNAT rules.
 For brevity, we only describe the setting for local testing.

+Note: Depending on whether you test locally, internally or with external target hosts, you might want to tweak the TCP Window size of lwIP (cf. [lwipopts.h](lwip_based_client_lib/include/lwipopts.h)).
+Sample configurations are provided.

 ### Preparation
 We build iPerf3, cURL, NGINX and wrk2 from source, whereas we use the apt version of Telnet: